mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

-There is an error in your cluster's uri.
+There is an error in your cluster's uri or in the network configuration i.e. Ip whitelisting, firewall,... .

 ## Duplicate key error
 ```